mikeddecker/judge/README.md

 ### Installation guide

+Prerequisites
+- Install Node.js version 18.3 or higher
+- Install Docker (& Docker compose) - used for the mysql database

 There are 3 projects:
 - [API](./api/README.md) - providing data to the web app & containing docker logic
 - [Web](./web/README.md) - Interface to: